NicoMincuzzi/cup-maven-plugin/README.md

 ## Prerequisites

-The run-time library version of Java CUP library must correspond to version which the plug-in is using for parser generation.
+The run-time library version of Java CUP library must correspond to version `CUP v0.10`.

 In order to use it, you must add a dependency to your `pom.xml`: